Universal access

 Screen-readers help make the world of computers accessible to visually impaired users.

-Here’s our recommendations summarized in a legendary LinuxLinks-style chart.
+Here’s our verdict summarized in a legendary LinuxLinks-style chart.
 The software featured here is free and open source software.
 Note, Emacspeak takes a different approach.
 While it’s not technically a screen-reader, it warrants inclusion.

 Let’s explore each application in more detail.
 For each program we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.